On this page |

 Cabinet will make a number of decisions to progress this complex work.

 As recommended in the Royal Commission’s 2021 redress report He Purapura Ora, he Māra Tipu.
-From Redress to Puretumu Torowhānui(external link) the Government has been working on four projects while work on a improving redress for survivors of abuse in care is underway.
+From Redress to Puretumu Torowhānui(external link) the Government has been working on four projects while work on improving redress for survivors of abuse in care is underway.

 These four projects have either been completed or are still underway:

-Rapid payments are being run by four existing claims agencies:
+There are four historic claims agencies:

 Find out more: Historic claims agency details